 After villagers left El Triunfo to work in Todos Santos sugar cane fields, they left the once-thriving silver mining town in shambles.
 We passed time waiting for our food by wandering through remnants of smoke stacks, crumbled brick walls and rusted machinery.

-Spahr has worked hard to make improve the space ever since he opened Caffe El Triunfo.
-He’s incrementally improved the cafe both indoors and out, laying new brickwork, adding stone slab tables and planting cacti on ledges.
+Spahr’s incrementally renovated the cafe both indoors and out, laying new brickwork, adding stone slab tables and planting cacti on ledges.
 We sat on the patio, under a brick and wood roof, with the sound of roosters in the distance.

-Spahr is a longtime biker with tattooed arms and twin dangles below his beard.
-He was born in Oakland, grew up in Ventura County, and started ranching up north near Cobb Mountain in California’s Lake County.
-He moved to Todos to farm things like mango, avocado, grapefruit.
+Spahr was born in Oakland, grew up in Ventura County, and started ranching up north near Cobb Mountain in California’s Lake County.
+He moved to Todos Santos to farm things like mango, avocado, grapefruit.
 He ran Cafe Todos Santos for 16 years, beginning on October 7, 1993, and sold to chef Angelo Dal Bon from Tre Galline.
-He opened Caffe El Triunfo four years ago, looking for new challenges, better food, a better setting, and place to build a wood burning oven.
+He opened Caffe El Triunfo in 2008, looking for new challenges, better food, a better setting, and room to build a wood burning oven.

 We walked over to Abarrotes La Escondida, one of El Triunfo’s variety stores, and bought a wheel of queso fresco (70 pesos), which they weighed on a worn scale.